iot2tangle/deprecated-cmake-mam/README.md

 ```

 ## Final comments
-This is a work in progress and requires a lot of work to clean up unneeded dependencies being included by Bazel that have an impact on the binaries size.
-As we publish this code the send-msg script is 1.2MB (aroung 1MB when built optimized).
+This is a work in progress and requires a lot of optimization to clean up unneeded dependencies being included by Bazel that have an impact on the binaries size.
+As we publish this code the send-msg script is 1.2MB (around 1MB when built optimized).
 Because some IoT devices have 1MB of Flash memory the size of this binaries needs to be reduced.

 -------------------------------------------------------